Home > Interview > Future Façades should Address Environmental and Sustainability Issues

 What are your Views on the Future Façade and Fenestration Technologies as well as Materials?

-The future of technologies must ensure that systems address the ongoing client and industry concerns with regards to the fire spread in façade systems.
+The future of technologies must ensure that systems address the ongoing client and industry concerns with regard to the fire spread in façade systems.
 Façades must also be designed and utilised to be more responsive, including addressing environmental and sustainability issues.
-The development of façades should have a positive impact on buildings energy use which can include opportunities to be richer in materiality, which should also respond to how the façades work and respond to their surroundings.
-An active façade can manage internal environments by modifying characteristics of a façade dynamically as well as controlling external environmental parameters.
+The development of façades should have a positive impact on a building’s energy use which can include opportunities to be richer in materiality, which should also respond to how the façades work and respond to their surroundings.
+An active façade can manage internal environments by modifying the characteristics of a façade dynamically as well as controlling external environmental parameters.

 Studies have shown that these modifications can improve the performance of the active façade significantly in comparison with the static façade systems.
-SAHMRI’s design and construction team worked collaboratively to deliver a flexible, adaptable, healthy and sustainable facility which has achieved LEED oGOLD rating and recently received the 2015 Laboratory of the Year Award.
-Awards include: 2014 South Australian Architecture Award winners: – Jack McConnell Award for Public Architecture – Derrick Kendrick Award for Sustainable Architecture.
+SAHMRI’s design and construction team worked collaboratively to deliver a flexible, adaptable, healthy and sustainable facility that has achieved LEED oGOLD rating and recently received the 2015 Laboratory of the Year Award.
+Awards include the 2014 South Australian Architecture Award winners: – Jack McConnell Award for Public Architecture – the Derrick Kendrick Award for Sustainable Architecture.

 How do you go about Choosing the Material of Façade and Cladding?

 The building concept, design narrative, and sustainability would always be the starting point for the façade considerations, which would then lead to reviewing the materiality that best suited the concept design.
 The finish of the materials would be considered which leads to the investigation of façade and cladding systems that would achieve the desired look and feel.
 Looking at innovations in technology keeps your knowledge fresh and up to date.
 Explore ways to constantly push forward and innovate.
 We rigorously review our designs and many factors are considered including suitability for the environment which would include performance, sustainability, and cost considerations.